 Lesson by Doug Scott, engineering and robotics teacher, Hopkinton High School, Hopkinton, Massachusetts

-NOTE: The prototype is NOT to be tested on a real person.
+NOTE: The prototype is NOT to be tested on a real infant or person.
 The point of the lesson is to encourage you to think like an inventor, practice the invention process and build empathy.

 The response to stop the spread of COVID-19 has prompted a wide range of creative and inventive solutions.
 In this lesson, you’ll learn about “The Shield Team” made up of teachers, students and makers from across the country who are 3D printing face shields for health care workers, as well as what universities are doing to create life-saving personal protective equipment (PPE).